hjkgrp/starter-hugo-research-group/content/tutorials/2021-10-27-installing-molsimplify/index.md

 8. <---- Will download the docker container --->
 9. After this download is complete, the docker container is going to be running interactively.
 10. You will notice that you are in an environment with (molSimplify) on the left, followed by root@...
 This is good!
 You can use molSimplify now.
 Any files you make will show up in **MYFILEPATH** specified earlier.
 At this point, try building a structure.
 We can build our favorite Fe<sup>II</sup>(NH<sub>3</sub>)<sub>6</sub> complex:
+{{% callout note %}}
+Note: This tutorial was written for molSimplify v1.
+The structure generation code was overhauled in molSimplify 2.0, but the original functionality of the code can be accessed by passing the keyword `legacy` to molSimplify at the command line.
+This change has been made to the code snippets in this tutorial.
+{{% /callout %}}
-	1. `molsimplify -core fe -lig ammonia -ligocc 6 -ligloc True -oxstate II -spin 5`
+	1. `molsimplify legacy -core fe -lig ammonia -ligocc 6 -ligloc True -oxstate II -spin 5`
 	2. Check if the files are present in **MYFILEPATH**!
 11. If you are done with the container and want to leave, simply type exit.
 This halts all running processes.
 	1. You have now left the container, but you can always restart it.